ryanlfoster/All-to-DPS/README.md

 + Creates a Flipbook like style book
 + Create Single full screen Pages for Single Paged Books
 + Automatically Fits the Pages
-+ Options for Background color (current version supports black and white)
++ Inputs for RGB Values for background Color
++ Support for multiple Devices

 Installation